Please Add Preloader

 alt="giant guitar decorated with pumpkins"

-Whether you do or don’t like her or her music I feel that its quite something to be able to connect with your roots & give books to kids who would otherwise go without.
+Whether you do or don’t like her or her music.
+I feel that it’s quite something to be able to connect with your roots & give books to kids who would otherwise go without.
 Maybe we could all be a little inclined to do a bit more of ‘what Dolly would do’.

-Dollywood for the uninformed is a giant theme park with rides & activities that you would normally expect to find along with some you might not.
-Use the link below to view a brief glimpse of one of the more tame rides in Dollywood.
+Dollywood for the uninformed is a giant theme park.
+With rides & activities that you would normally expect to find along with some you might not.

 Dollywood Ride